cr7pt0pl4gu3/Pestilence/README.md

 Pestilence is a shellcode loader written in rust.
 It strives to evade modern EDR solutions.
 ### How does it work?
 It loads AES-128-CFB encrypted shellcode (including the key and IV) into the .text PE section during the build stage.
-During the execution, it decrypts the shellcode stub and executes it in memory by using NtAllocateVirtualMemory, NtProtectVirtualMemory mixed with sleeps.
-Interestingly, it does not inject or create a new thread, instead jumping to the newly allocated memory using asm! rust macro.
+During the execution, it first checks for "activated" cmdline argument.
+If present, it decrypts the shellcode stub and executes it in memory by using NTDLL.DLL functions mixed with sleeps.
 # Installation
 ### Requirements
 * python3 (tested with 3.10) + pycryptodomex